-It’s one of the most hydrating ingredients, but if misused, hyaluronic acid can actually dry out your skin.
+One of the most commonly used skincare ingredients, hyaluronic acid is something everybody can benefit from incorporating into their routine.
 Here’s what you need to know.

-There’s no doubt about the efficacy of hyaluronic acid; hailed as a skincare hero by experts and dermatologists alike, it’s a humectant (meaning it helps reduce the loss of moisture) that can hold up to 1000x its own weight in water.
+There’s no doubt about the efficacy of hyaluronic acid.
+Hailed as a skincare hero by experts and dermatologists alike, it’s a humectant (meaning it helps reduce the loss of moisture) that can hold up to 1,000 times its own weight in water.

-Hyaluronic acid is a naturally-occuring substance that works to help retain the much-needed moisture that both skin and joints need, but as we get older levels tend to deplete which can lead to dullness and loss of elasticity along with fine lines and wrinkles.
+A naturally-occurring substance, hyaluronic acid works to help retain the much-needed moisture that both skin and joints need.
+But as we get older, our levels tend to deplete – leading to dullness and loss of elasticity, along with fine lines and wrinkles.

-Found in a whole load of products, its primary function is restoring and retaining moisture and is suitable for all skin types, including those with sensitive, acne-prone skin.
+Found in a whole host of products, its primary function is restoring and retaining moisture and is suitable for all skin types, including those with sensitive, acne-prone skin.

 What is hyaluronic acid and how does it work?

-As Dr Sam Bunting, Harley Street dermatologist and founder of Dr Sam Skincare Club, explains: “It’s a water-holding gel with the ability to hold 1000 times its own weight in moisture.
-When it’s applied topically, skin acts as a highly-effective barrier and those hyaluronic acid molecules are too big to squeeze through the dermis (the layer of skin beneath the epidermis), which is where it needs to be to help plump lines and wrinkles.”
+As Dr Sam Bunting, founder of skincare brand Dr Sam’s, explains: “It’s a water-holding gel with the ability to hold 1,000 times its own weight in moisture.
+When it’s applied topically, skin acts as a highly effective barrier and those hyaluronic acid molecules are too big to squeeze through the dermis (the layer of skin beneath the epidermis), which is where it needs to be to help plump lines and wrinkles.”

-“That means it draws water into skin to keep it hydrated, supple and makes sure it keeps it functioning effectively as a barrier,” says Dr Bunting.
+So instead, the hyaluronic acid sits on the skin’s surface and acts as a moisturiser through its humectant properties.
+“That means it draws water into skin to keep it hydrated, supple and makes sure it keeps functioning effectively as a barrier,” says Dr Bunting.

-If you’re applying hyaluronic acid to a very dry face, it can actually end up drawing moisture from the deeper levels of your skin, which in turn will cause more harm than good and leave your complexion feeling tight and uncomfortable.
+If you’re applying hyaluronic acid to a very dry face, it can actually end up drawing moisture from the deeper levels of your skin.
+This in turn will do more harm than good and leave your complexion feeling tight and uncomfortable.

 It’s a problem that usually occurs when humidity levels are extremely low – meaning there’s a lack of moisture in the air.